BenderScript/envoybigbook/README.md

 ### 1.3 [Original Destination](./original-dst)

-This tutorial is one of the most interesting to me because it can used in workload identification and policy by creating an administrative boundary around an application
+This tutorial is one of the most interesting to me because it lays the ground work to understand workload identification and policy by creating an administrative boundary around an application

 This tutorial shows how to use a [original destination cluster](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/service_discovery#arch-overview-service-discovery-types-original-destination) to run Envoy Proxy as a forward proxy.
 There is no need to explicitly configure cluster IP addresses and ports since Envoy will proxy connections to the original destination IP:port